Tish vs JavaScript

 Optional chainingReturns undefinedReturns null

-Other omissionsclass, new, super, delete, instanceof, for..in, generators, modules, Symbol, BigInt, Map, SetNot in Tish
+Other omissionsclass, super, delete, instanceof, for..in, generators, Symbol, BigInt, Map, SetNot in Tish

 Additions (Tish-specific)